nhsuk/wagtail-nhsuk-frontend/docs/contributing.md

 Python code should be of [PEP8](https://www.python.org/dev/peps/pep-0008/) style.

+Install testing dependencies with `pip install -r requirements.txt` in the project root.

+Configs such as linting rule exceptions and pytest settings go in the `tox.ini` file

 ### Linting

 Python linting is done with [flake8](http://flake8.pycqa.org/en/latest/).

 Run `flake8` in the project root.

-Configs such as rule exceptions go in the `tox.ini` file
+### Unit tests

+We use [pytest](https://docs.pytest.org/en/latest/) to run unit tests.

+Run `pytest` in the project root.

 ## Support